MarceloJT/Developing_Data_Products/Overview.md

 2. In the "Minor Stoppages Duration" tab :
      + A time series graph of the selected data;
      + An histogram of the data, with the Mean Stoppage Time plotted;
-     + A graph with the theoretical and the Lognormal plots;
+     + A graph with the real and the theoretical Lognormal plots;
      + The Lognormal distribution parameters and the regression data in their specific tables;
      + The Lognormal distribution plots.